artpixls/artpixls.github.io/AgXEmulsionLutHowto.md

 To install *Miniconda*, follow the instructions provided on the [Anaconda website](https://www.anaconda.com/docs/getting-started/miniconda/install) for the three main operating systems (Windows, MacOS and Linux).
 It is best to install *Miniconda* from the command line, so it gets installed for the local user (it doesn't require administrator permissions and is the most robust type of installation).
 This way *Miniconda* will be installed in a new sub-directory of the active user by default: `C:\%userprofile%\miniconda3` on Windows, `~/miniconda3` on MacOS and Linux.

-> If you followed the instructions, after closing the shell terminal you should see `(base)` in the new command line prompt.
+> If you followed the instructions, after closing the shell terminal and opening a new one you should see `(base)` in the new command line prompt.
+On Windows, you may need to use **Anaconda Prompt**.
 This tells you that you’re in your *base* conda environment.

 ## Installing and preparing *agx-emulsion* and required Python packages